Joshbep/The-Beginning-Of-a-New-Adventure/README.md

-# Project-1-The Beginning Of a New Adventure
+# The Beginning Of a New Adventure

 ![Start Game Preview](./img/title.png)
 ![Title Preview](/img/StartGame.png)